raphaelc0elh0/rocketseat-desafio-02-ignite-componentizando-a-aplicacao/README.md

 ## About

-A movies library app, where we could train code refactoring, from one file to multiple files, thus, training how to pass props and state throughout the application.
+A movies library app built on ReactJS, where we could train code refactoring, from one file to multiple files, thus, training how to pass props and state throughout the application.

 ## Installation
 1. Install it by running `yarn` in the project's root directory